gardener/gardener-extension-provider-aws/docs/usage-as-end-user.md

 * Either `networks.vpc.id` or `networks.vpc.cidr` must be present, but not both at the same time.
 * `networks.vpc.gatewayEndpoints` is optional.
 If specified then each item is used as service name in a corresponding Gateway VPC Endpoint.

-The `networks.zones` section describes which subnets you want to create in availability zones.
+The `networks.zones` section contains configuration for resources you want to create or use in availability zones.
 For every zone, the AWS extension creates three subnets:

 * The `internal` subnet is used for [internal AWS load balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-internal-load-balancers.html).